alesamv/alesamv/README.md

 <h3 align="center"> I'm a Computer Engineer, currently training as a Frontend. </h3>

 I love to build things for the Web.
-My favorites languages are Python and JavaScript.
+My favorites languages are JavaScript and Python.
 But I love to create things with HTML and CSS 💖

 #### 📩 Contact me:
 <div align="center">